 Since 2012, Mr. Barker has served as a non-executive director of Aviva plc, a company that provides insurance related services to the Company.
 In 2013, Mr. Deaton resigned from his position as Executive Chairman of Baker Hughes Incorporated, from which the Company purchases drilling equipment and services.
 Since 2010, Mr. Deaton has served as a non-executive director of Air Products and Chemicals, Inc., from which the Company rented and purchased rig related products and equipment.
 Further, since 2014, Mr. Deaton has served as a non-executive director of Marathon Oil Corporation, from which we receive revenues for performing services.
 In addition to his affiliation with Carl Icahn and certain investment funds managed by Mr. Icahn, since 2013, Mr. Merksamer has served as a non-executive director of Talisman Energy, from which we receive revenues for performing services.
-Since 2010, Mr. Tan has served as a non-executive director of Keppel Corporation, which provides the Company with services related to rig construction and shipyard work.
-Since 2008, Mr. Tan has served as a non-executive director of Dialog Systems Asia Pte Ltd, a provider of specialist technical services to the Company.
+Since 2010, Mr. Tan has served as a non-executive director of Dialog Systems Asia Pte Ltd, a provider of specialist technical services to the Company.
 In early 2014, Mr. Muller's son accepted an associate attorney position that he is expected to begin later in the year at Munger, Tolles & Olson LLP, a law firm that provides legal services to the Company.
 Mr. Muller resigned from the Corporate Governance Committee concurrent with the 2014 Annual General Meeting, and prior to his son's commencement of employment at Munger, Tolles & Olson LLP.
-From 2002 until May 2014, Mr. Miller serves as the Executive Chairman of NOW, Inc., from which the Company has procured oilfield products and services.
+From 2002 until May 2014, Mr. Miller serves as the Chairman of the Board of National Oilwell Varco, Inc. from which the Company has procured oilfield products and services.
 Since May 2014, Mr. Miller serves as the Executive Chairman of NOW, Inc., from which the Company procures rig-related products, equipment and services.